lurchmath/lde/docs/api-lde.md

    tried to mark dirty another `InputStructure` whose interpretation had already begun.
 This could lead to an infinite loop of interpretation, and thus it is disallowed, sending this feedback to help in debugging.
+ * `"connection removed"` - feedback of this type means that an illegal connection was formed in the Output Tree by the interpretation procedure, and that connection was severed.
+"Illegal" means it connected a node in the Output Tree to some `Structure` not in the Output Tree.
+The feedback will also contain an `id` field containing the unique ID of the connection that was severed.